StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/days_diff.md

 Returns a BIGINT value.

-NULL is returned if the date does not exist, for example, 2022-02-29.
+NULL is returned if the date does not exist, for example, 2022-02-29. days_diff() takes the hour, minute, and second parts into calculation.
+If the difference is less than 1 day, 0 is returned.

 ## Examples